 WILLY UCÁN | Executive Sous Chef

-Willy Ucán, Chef Bruce’s brother, has been an integral part of the kitchen and management team for nearly 10 years.
+Willy Ucán, Chef Bruce’s brother, has been an integral part of the kitchen and management team for over 10 years.
 Growing up in the Yucatan Peninsula, he is a master of Mayan flavors and cooking techniques.
 He worked with Chef Bruce at his previous restaurant, the Mayan Gypsy, and over the years, has accumulated a wealth of knowledge regarding the ins and outs of a well-run kitchen.
 He is dedicated to sourcing quality, local produce and meats, and is respected by our farmers and purveyors for this commitment.

 Christina Shadle | Partner

 Christina Shadle, Chef Ucán’s wife, has helped guide the strategic direction of the Mayan Café since its inception.
 While she may not be present at the restaurant on a day-to-day basis, the results of her work can be seen at all times.
 Strongly committed to the concept of farm-to-table dining, she pointed her partners in this direction years before it gained widespread popularity.
 Christina advises both Bruce & Anne on areas including marketing, sales and staff development.
 She works full-time as the Director of Account Services for IQS Research.